Uncover our latest Private Rented Sector Reports

-The private rental sector is an important part of the UK's housing market.
-Our reports give a snapshot of the private rental sector, addressing the latest trends and issues faced by landlords and tenants.
+The private rented sector is an important part of the UK's housing market.
+Our reports give a snapshot of the private rented sector, addressing the latest trends and issues faced by landlords and tenants.

 The potential impacts of Minimum Energy Efficiency Standards

-The data in our latest report was derived from a survey of 1,000 landlords and offers a deeper understanding of the challenges landlords face in tackling the energy efficiency of their properties.
-This report concludes with recommendations to Government, which will ensure the private rented sector continues to play its vital role in providing flexible housing to support economic growth.;
+The data in this report was derived from a survey of 1,000 landlords and offers a deeper understanding of the challenges landlords face in tackling the energy efficiency of their properties.
+This report concludes with recommendations to Government, which will ensure the private rented sector continues to play its vital role in providing flexible housing to support economic growth.

 • 62% of landlords don't know that having an Energy Performance Certificate for their property is a legal requirement